Skip to content

 Reading Async State

-The object returned by Flux.async contains three reactive properties, which are all standard Flux Nodes.
+The object returned by Flux.async contains four reactive properties, which are all standard Flux nodes.
 You can bind these directly to your UI to conditionally render loading spinners, error messages, or the final data.

 • data: Holds the result of the async function.
 (Defaults to the initialValue or nil until resolved).

-• loading: A boolean Value that is true while the fetcher is yielding.
+• loading: A boolean node that is true while the fetcher is yielding.

 luau